anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Genesis 28.10-17** is Jacob's dream of a 'ladder' with 'the angels of God ... ascending and descending on it', which is echoed in the Gospel reading.
 * (See below for the alternative, **Revelation 12.7-12**.)
 * **Psalm 103.19-22** says, 'Bless the Lord, you angels of his'.
-* **Revelation 12.7-12** is about 'Michael and his angels' fighting against 'the dragon ... and his angels'.
+* **Revelation 12.7-12** (see BCP) is about 'Michael and his angels' fighting against 'the dragon ... and his angels'.
 * Alternatively, the passage from Revelation can be the first reading, with **Hebrews 1.5-14** as the second reading, contrasting angels with the Son: see 1.1-4 and 2.1-4.)
 * **John 1.47-51** has Jesus saying to Nathanael, 'you will see heaven opened and the angels of God ascending and descending upon the Son of Man', echoing the Old Testament reading.